syncfusion-content/winui-docs/winui/Scheduler/Reminder.md

 ## ReminderAlertOpening event
 Scheduler alerts appointment by the `ReminderAlertOpening` event before the reminder alert time.
 The `ReminderAlertOpeningEventArgs` has the following properties,
-* `Reminders`  - Gets a list of reminders that are used to display the appointment reminders.
+* `Reminders`: Gets a list of reminders that are used to display the appointment reminders.
-* `Cancel` - To avoid the reminder alerts by enabling this property.
+* `Cancel`: To avoid the reminder alerts by enabling this property.

 {% tabs %}
 {% highlight c#%}